titii-ship-it/Berongsok/README.md

 ### 3. Backend Development
 1. **Setup Backend**:
-   - Initialize a Node.js project.
+   - Initialize a Node.js project and install the necessary dependencies or libraries.
-   - Install Express.js and TensorFlow.js libraries.
+   - Configure the server code in `server.js` and set up the required handlers for application functionality.

 2. **API Development**:
-   - Create APIs for image upload and model inference.
+   - Create RESTful APIs using the Hapi.js framework to handle application requests.

 3. **Integrate Model**:
-   - Load the TensorFlow.js model and use it for waste classification requests.
+   - Load the formatted model within the backend application.
+   - Create handlers to use the model for classifying images and returning prediction results via the API.

 ### 4. Frontend Development
 1. **Design UI**: